davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 6. Finally, work on execution when given just the name of an executable.
 (Mode 2: path resolution)

+##### Simplifying Assumptions
+To make your lives easier, you may make the following assumptions.

+1. A line of input, which includes the newline and termination character shall be no more than `MAXBUF` length. `MAXBUF` is given inside `dsh.h` to be 256.

+2. You may assume that, if the trailing `&` is given, it always follows a whitespace.
+That is, it shall not be attached to a command or argument.

+3. In most shells, multiple commands can be given on the same line, separated by semi-colon.
+For instance, `cd /home; ls`.
+Your shell does not have to deal with multiple inline commands.

+4. In most shells, the `~` character is replaced with your home directory.
+For instance, `ls ~/os-shell` would really be `ls /home/david/os-shell`.
+You do not need to handle the `~` character.

 #### Example Output